Writing as a Process

-Even for those who have chosen writing as a profession, the muse often fails to show and the writer is left with only the process to get them by.
+Even for those who have chosen writing as a profession, the muse often fails to show, and the writer is left with only the process to get by.

 Planning, writing, rethinking, revising, sharing, rewriting, editing, sharing, and reviewing–and perhaps revising some more before taking a deep breath and finally making it public.

 The writing process is rivaled only by the scientific method in its stringent and clinical demands.
 For growing writers, this kind of mechanized approach is juxtaposed with the perception of creative processes as artistic, elegant, and inspired fun.

 While writing can absolutely be fun, for novice writers who may not be compelled to write the way established writers more sure of their craft can be, the writing process can be a monster to internalize and difficult to trust.